-It is the policy of South Plains College for the Fall 2020 semester that as a condition of on-campus enrollment, all students are required to engage in safe behaviors to avoid the spread of COVID-19 in the SPC community.
-Such behaviors specifically include the requirement that all students properly wear CDC-compliant face coverings while in SPC buildings including in classrooms, labs, hallways, and restrooms.
-Failure to comply with this policy may result in dismissal from the current class session.
-If the student refuses to leave the classroom or lab after being dismissed, the student may be referred to the Dean of
+It is the policy of South Plains College for the Fall 2021 semester that as a condition of on-campus enrollment, all students are required to engage in safe behaviors to avoid the spread of COVID-19 and other communicable diseases in the SPC community.
+It is not mandatory at this time to wear a face covering in SPC buildings or on campus.
+However, this is subject to change if deemed necessary by SPC administration.
+If a student would prefer to wear a mask that is acceptable but not required.